HegemanLab/w4mcorcov_galaxy_wrapper/README.md

 The original plot which this tool emulates is described in:
 > Wiklund, Susanne and Johansson, Erik and Sjöström, Lina and Mellerowicz, Ewa J. and Edlund, Ulf and Shockcor, John P. and Gottfries, Johan and Moritz, Thomas and Trygg, Johan (2008).
 Visualization of GC/TOF-MS-Based Metabolomics Data for Identification of Biochemically Interesting Compounds Using OPLS Class Models.
 In Analytical Chemistry, 80 (1), pp. 115–122. doi:10.1021/ac0713510

+# notes and thoughts
+1. For lines from the corcov dataset for a single contrast (i.e., with a common combination of factorLevel1 and factorLevel2), there is a linear relationship between correlation and loadp; correlation has the advantage that it is more directly interpretable regarding how consistently a feature varies with the predictor.